The Mission of the Glastron GTS 187

 With the 250 Rotax turning at 8250 rpm, we reached our top speed of 46.2 mph with an 18.8 gph fuel burn.
 Best economic cruise came in at 5000 rpm and 20.7 mph.
 At that speed the fuel burn dropped to 4.5 gph, which produced a range of 112 miles and an endurance of 5.4 hours.

+The first, and most obvious characteristic of the GTS 187 is that she is a fast boat.
+We cranked her up to planing speed in less than 2 seconds.
+Hit 20 mph in 4.2 seconds, and continued right on through 30 in 6.3 seconds.
 There’s a one-quarter turn to the steering, lock to lock.
 This generates the urge to continually crank the wheel all over the water.
 And the GTS 187 is more than happy with that.
 She’ll spin out in the turns, much like a PWC, and then releasing the wheel returns it to the neutral position and she’ll blast off in the next direction.

 She tracks well in the straight and level and in more sedate turns she’ll come around with no adverse effects of chine walking.

 The GTS 187 comes with a custom factory-matched trailer.
 Her storage length on the trailer is 20’9” (9.33 m).
 With a published dry weight of approximately 2,300 lbs.
 (1,040 kgs.) and reported trailer weight of 731 lbs.
 (323 kgs.), the GTS 187 falls well within the towing range of many mid-size trucks and SUVs, making her economical to pull and petite in terms of required storage space.
 The standard single-axle trailer has disc brakes and a swing-away tongue.
 An optional galvanized trailer with GatorHyde is $853 extra.
 A spare tire/wheel is $267.